-In the event facilities are connected at the distribution level, projects submitted must have an assigned interconnection queue number in the Chapter 314 State Jurisdictional Queue, have an executed initial study agreement, and have submitted the required study deposit.
-Bidders must also have applied for or obtained a WMPA with PJM for projects 5 MWAC or greater.
+In the event facilities are connected at the distribution level, projects submitted must have an assigned interconnection queue number in the Chapter 314 State

+Jurisdictional Queue, have an executed initial study agreement, and have submitted the required study deposit.
+Bidders must also have applied for or obtained a WMPA with PJM for solar projects 5 MW{AC} or greater and all storage projects.
 Transmission connected facilities with a PJM GIA or ISA do not need a WMPA.

-Energy Storage projects only - Projects with delivery points that the Company deems are likely to provide locational grid benefits to Dominion Energy Virginia customers may be evaluated more favorably.
+Projects with delivery points that the Company deems are likely to provide locational value to Dominion Energy Virginia customers may be evaluated more favorably.

-For distribution or transmission level interconnections requiring interconnection rights obtained through the PJM new generator interconnection queue, the Company prefers that the project has progressed at least to the point of having Decision Point One results.
+For distribution or transmission level interconnections requiring Wholesale Market Participation Agreements (WMPAs) or Generation Interconnection Agreements (GIAs) obtained through the PJM interconnection queue, the Company prefers that the project has progressed at least to the point of having System Impact Study I results.
 Bidders must provide all studies conducted to date, and/or have an executed interconnection agreement.
-Considering PJM's study queue transition reform, the Company prefers that the project's queue position places it no later than PJM's transition cycle #1 (AG1 or earlier), but the Company will consider proposals in transition cycle #2 (AG2 and AH1) and cycle #1 (AH2 and later).
+Considering PJM's study queue transition reform, the Company prefers that the project's queue position places it no later than PJM's Transition Cycle #1 (AG1 or earlier) and Transition Cycle #2 (AG2 and AH1), but the Company will consider proposals in Cycle #1 (AH2 and later).
 Provide any available queue point data submissions, one-line diagrams, independent studies, cost estimates and/or project schedules based on PJM's revised queue process.